MimiMagusin/Riddle_Game/02-tags-and-elements/README.md

 >  🎓 **Examples of other elements are: `<h2></h2>`, `<h6></h6>`, `<ul></ul>`, `<ol></ol>`, can you figure out what they do?
 Check out [this awesome MDN article](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics) for help and some more useful elements.
 Make sure to try them on your page!**

->  🎓 **Add the content that you created in the last exercise to your page.
+>  🎓 **Add the content that you created in the first exercise to your page.
 Make sure everything is wrapped in an element with appropriate tags.
 My code looks something like this, now:**

 ```HTML
 <!DOCTYPE html>